Expressions of Interest are now open for the 2022 City of Yarra Exhibition Program

 - The image/visual will measure 821mm (h) x 1,169mm (w).

-Two series of four works will be selected, printed on photographic Duratrans, and exhibited for six months each in 2021.
-Artists should be mindful of the key audience for the Light Boxes that includes users of the Carlton Library, local residents, pedestrians, nearby business patrons and commuters along Rathdowne Street.
+Two series of four works will be selected, printed on photographic Duratrans, and exhibited for six months each in 2022.
+Artists should be mindful of the key audience for the Light Boxes that includes users of the Carlton Library, residents, pedestrians, nearby business patrons and commuters along Rathdowne Street.

 Each selected artist will receive a fee of $2,000 (excluding GST).

-This fee is inclusive of all costs involved with the creation of the works including artist fee, production of digital files to specifications for printing, transport and administration etc.
+This fee is inclusive of all costs involved with the creation of the works including artist fee, production of digital files to specifications for printing, transport, and administration.

-Council will manage and cover the costs associated with printing the Duratrans and installation, however the artist will be required to liaise with the appointed supplier in regards to supplying files and overseeing test prints.
+Council will manage and cover the costs associated with printing the Duratrans and installation, however the artist will be required to liaise with the appointed supplier regarding supplying files and overseeing test prints.

 Due to the nature of the materials and working with UV light in an outdoor environment, the selected artworks will be displayed on a rotation to ensure the lifespan of each print is maximised.
 By rotating the works, it is hoped the prints will last up to 15 years at least and will be displayed multiple times over this period.